 Lucene field, StringField vs TextField

 A string and a piece of text, what's the difference.
-From the viewpoint of programmer, there is no difference.
+From the viewpoint of programmer, there is no differences.

 Read a text file into Java, you always get a string.

-In Lucene, there are different, even it's not looks so obvious.
-A string a single unit that not supposed to be separated, analyzed.
+In Lucene, they are different, even it's not looks so obvious.
+A string is a single unit that not supposed to be separated, analyzed.
 For example, the id, email, url, date, etc. The string itself is a term.

 Text is content, article, post, document and anything that may read by human.
 This is the thing you want to index and search.
 It should be analyzed, indexed and optionally stored.
 It's very sensible to encapsulate all these properties in to an abstraction, this is what TextField for, a sugar class.

 Using the primitive Field class usually is unnecessary, if you know what you want, you can always find a sugar class in the package org.apache.lucene.document.

 Suppose you want a field to represent the unique id of the document, how to define the field.
 This is what I did

 Because the first one won't get it indexed, and second one won't store the value.